brettwooldridge/HikariCP/README.md

 property only applies if ``autoCommit`` is disabled.
 *Default: false*

+:negative_squared_cross_mark:``allowPoolSuspension``<br/>
+This property controls whether the pool can be suspended and resumed through JMX.
+This is useful for certain failover automation scenarios.
+When the pool is suspended, calls to ``getConnection()`` will *not* timeout and will be held until the pool is resumed.
+*Default: false*

 :negative_squared_cross_mark:``readOnly``<br/>
 This property controls whether *Connections* obtained from the pool are in read-only mode by default.
 Note some databases do not support the concept of read-only mode, while others provide